intel/neural-compressor/docs/source/llm_recipes.md

 > Notes:
 >
 > - This model list comes from [IPEX](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/llm.html).
-> - WOQ INT4 recipes will be published soon.
+> - The WIP recipes will be published soon.